ongepotchket/github-pages-with-jekyll/Dick.md

 ## What should we call me?

 My _government name_ is "Richard."
-It's a nice enogh name, but I don't get called Richard very often.
+It's a nice enough name, but I don't get called Richard very often.
 Recently, I've been called Richard far more often than ever before.
 I think it's because 1) it is the name string in my professional email address, and 2) it is how I usually address the court on the record.

 Plenty of nicknames for Richard.
 I grew up as **Ricky**, which is all anyone called me for a long time.
 But in college, I decided I ought to honor my namesake, Dick. **Dick** was my grandfather.
 He died when I was in the womb—in fact, I gave my first kick about 45 minutes afterward.
 Failing to see any downsides, I introduced myself in a few classes as Dick.
 It was a lark.